Sony BRAVIA Theater Bar 9 with Speakers + Bass Module Soundbar Review

 DRC @ Max Volume

-The Sony BRAVIA Theater Bar 9 with Speakers and Bass Module have very good stereo dynamics.
-There's a bit of compression in the bass at max volume, but it's not too bad, and it mainly affects boomy sound effects.
-The dynamic range compression 'DRC' function was disabled during testing, even though it's on 'Auto' by default when you initially hook up the soundbar.
+The Sony BRAVIA Theater Bar 9 with Speakers and Bass Module have good stereo dynamics.
+That said, there's some compression in the bass at max volume that mainly affects boomy sound effects.
+The dynamic range compression (DRC) function was disabled during testing, even though it's on 'Auto' by default when you initially hook up the soundbar.

 Center